edillmann/esphome-tf03k-smart-shunt/readme.md

 ## Troubleshooting
 - If you see no data, verify the TF03K TX voltage level and wiring (RX pin and ground).
 - Keep `uart_gpio` on a hardware UART-capable pin (default `GPIO17` on ESP32).
-- Use `esphome logs esphome-tf03k-smart-shunt.yaml` to watch incoming frames and parser output.***
+- Use `esphome logs esphome-LP-tf03k-smart-shunt.yaml` (or the RP file) to watch incoming frames and parser output.***